SoftInstigate/restheart-website/why.md

 # What RESTHeart actually does, in a minute

 {: .text-justify}
-RESTHeart is a standalone server-side application which connects to **MongoDB** database and immediately exposes all of MongoDB’s capabilities through a complete REST API, which allows to read and write JSON messages and binary data via HTTP.
+RESTHeart is a standalone microservice which connects to **MongoDB** database and immediately exposes all of MongoDB’s capabilities through a complete REST API, which allows to read and write JSON messages and binary data via HTTP.

 {: .text-justify}
 > Developers don’t need to write a single line of backend code to serve data and content to Mobile Apps and Angular, React, Vue or other Single Page Application frameworks.